nirtamir2/talks/2025-06-26/src/slides.md

 ---

-# Error hadnling in practice
+# Error handling in practice

 <v-clicks>